jaxio/celerio-angular-quickstart/README.md

 ## TODOS

+* one to one relation
+* many to many relation
 * use lazy data table
-* support all column types including blob
+* support all column types including blob (file upload)
-* support many-to-may
+* support LocalDateTime
 * validation
 * i18n
 * security